dofdev/dofcon/README.md

 <h3>let's bring this to life!</h3>

-upload files to the history folder following the naming convention pattern [ YYYY-MM-DD_title ]
+submit pull requests to the history folder following the naming convention pattern [ YYYY-MM-DD_title ]
+<br>so your contribution is fully credited and logged!